aptech/docs/docs/plotsetxshow.rst

 Remarks
 -------

 -  :func:`plotSetXShow` will not force an axis to be shown unless a series of data is attached to it.
-By default data will be attached to the bottom x-axis.
+By default, data will be attached to the bottom x-axis.
    Use :func:`plotSetWhichXAxis` to control which x-axis a series of data is attached to.
 -  If ``is_on`` is a scalar, it will apply to the top and bottom x-axis.
 If it is a 2x1 matrix, the first element will control the bottom x-axis and the second will control the top x-axis.